CyVerse-learning-materials/HTSeqQC_CyVerse_quickstart/index.rst

 *Output:*
 -----------------------------------------

-HTSeqQC produces the filtered cleaned HTS data as FASTQ/FASTA files, and statistics and visualization of filtered cleaned HTS datasets.
+HTSQualC produces the filtered cleaned HTS data as FASTQ/FASTA files, and statistics and visualization of filtered cleaned HTS datasets.
 The output will be saved in folder with name ending as filtering\_out.

-Following output files and graphs are produced by HTSeqQC with default commands,
+Following output files and graphs are produced by HTSQualC with default commands,

 .. list-table::
     :header-rows: 1